postmanlabs/labs-docs/v6/postman/collection_runs/command_line_integration_with_newman.md

 ### Getting Started

 Newman is built on Node.js.
 To run Newman, make sure you have Node.js installed.

-Node.js can be [downloaded and installed](http://nodejs.org/download/){:target="_blank"} on Linux, Windows, and Mac OSX.
+You can [download and install](http://nodejs.org/download/){:target="_blank"} Node.js on Linux, Windows, and Mac OSX.

-Once Node.js is installed, Newman is just a command away.
-Install Newman from npm globally on your system allowing you to run it from anywhere.
+After you install Node.js, Newman is just a command away.
+Install Newman from npm globally on your system, which allows you to run it from anywhere.

 ```bash
 $ npm install -g newman
 ```

 The easiest way to run Newman is to run it with a collection.
 You can run any collection file from your file system.

-Refer to the [collection documentation](/docs/postman/collections/sharing_collections) to learn how to export collections to share as a file.
+To learn how to export collections to share as a file, see the [collection documentation](/docs/postman/collections/sharing_collections){:target="_blank"}.

 ```bash
 $ newman run mycollection.json
 ```

 You can also pass a collection as a URL.
-Refer to the [collection documentation](/docs/postman/collections/sharing_collections) to learn how to share a file as a URL.
+For more information, see the [documentation for collections](/docs/postman/collections/sharing_collections){:target="_blank"} to learn how to share a file as a URL.

 Your collection probably uses environment variables.
-To provide an accompanying set of environment variables, [export the template](/docs/postman/environments_and_globals/manage_environments) from Postman and run them with the `-e` flag.
+To provide an accompanying set of environment variables, [export the template](/docs/postman/environments_and_globals/manage_environments){:target="_blank"} from Postman and run them with the `-e` flag.

 ```bash
 $ newman run https://www.getpostman.com/collections/cb208e7e64056f5294e5 -e dev_environment.json